hootloot/Bioinformatics-Streamlit-App/README.md

 ### BIOINFORMATICS RM PROJECTS Notes:

 - research RNA DNA CORNA SEQUENCES< THIS WORK FOR OTHER VIRUSES?
-- work and finish target protein analysis / this part is the Streamlit app
+- work and finish target protein analysis / this part is the Streamlit app (does all the parts work under one file, or two files? (also access github through google colab))
 - work on data / conc.
 (Do I have enough pictures)
 - work on journal
 - work on video